davidraviv/gh-clean-branches/README.md

 When using the `--dry-run` flag, deleting the branches is skipped.
 All the rest is always performed.
 ## Dependencies
-The extension relays on:
+The extension depends on:
+- zsh
+- git v2.22
 - gh CLI v2.0
-- git v2.22
-- zsh
-- node.js

-I may remove the last two dependencies, they are not really needed (pull requests are welcomed!).
-It helped me for fast developing it.